-- 2. Membership includes general education, special education, AAP, FCPS PreK, preschool, special education centers, preschool resource centers, alternative school programs, and alternative court programs. - 3.
-Membership includes students who attend a Fairfax County public school and reside outside Fairfax County and the City of Fairfax. - 4.
-The impacts of COVID-19 are uncertain and may affect the accuracy of the student membership projections - 5.
-Dates for official budget counts are special education and special education preschool (December 1), nontraditional sites (January 31), and FCPS PreK (March 31). - Future design capacity and projected capacity utilization percentages after a renovation or capacity enhancement are highlighted in yellow. - 7.
+2. Membership includes general education, special education, AAP, FCPS PreK, preschool, special education centers, preschool resource centers, alternative school programs, and alternative court programs.
+3. Membership includes students who attend a Fairfax County public school and reside outside Fairfax County and the City of Fairfax.

+4. The impacts of COVID-19 are uncertain and may affect the accuracy of the student membership projections.

+5. Dates for official budget counts are special education and special education preschool (December 1), nontraditional sites (January 31), and FCPS PreK (March 31).

+Future design capacity and projected capacity utilization percentages after a renovation or capacity enhancement are highlighted in yellow.
 Pre-construction program capacity is used for schools currently in construction.
-For a list of schools in construction, refer to Potential Capacity Solutions table for this region. - 8.
-For schools with utilization percentage in red, refer to Potential Solutions table for this region. - To view information pertaining to Capacity and Membership, Facilities and Sites, and Pyramid and Special Programs, please visit the FCPS Facilities and Membership Dashboards at www.fcps.edu/about-fcps/facilities-planning-future/facilities-and-membership-dashboards.
-6.
+For a list of schools in construction, refer to Potential Capacity Solutions table for this region.

+For schools with utilization percentage in red, refer to Potential Solutions table for this region.

+To view information pertaining to Capacity and Membership, Facilities and Sites, and Pyramid and Special Programs, please visit the FCPS Facilities and Membership Dashboards at www.fcps.edu/about-fcps/facilities-planning-future/facilities-and-membership-dashboards

-REGION 4 ELEMENTARY SCHOOL CAPACITYCURRENTSY 2022-23
+- ioles: 1.
+Based on SY 2022-23 boundaries. - Nontraditional school capacity is based on the school's overall membership and is included on this map due to the grade levels served at the location.

+- Notes: 1.
+Based on SY 2022-23 boundaries. - Nontraditional school capacity is based on the school's overall membership and is included on this map due to the grade levels served at the location.
-1. Based on SY 2022-23 boundaries

-Nontraditional school capacity is based on the school's overall membership and is included on this map due to the grade levels served at the location.
+- 1. Based on SY 2022-23 boundaries. - Nontraditional school capacity is based on the school's overall membership and is included on this map due to the grade levels served at the location.